developingchris/dot-files/README.md

 ## thanks

+I forked this from Holman, and he did a great job of setting these things up.
 I forked [Ryan Bates](http://github.com/ryanb)' excellent [dotfiles](http://github.com/ryanb/dotfiles) for a couple years before the weight of my changes and tweaks inspired me to finally roll my own.
 But Ryan's